McCarthy launches last-ditch plan to keep government open but with steep 30% cuts to many agencies

 House Speaker Kevin McCarthy is rushing into a last-ditch plan to keep the government temporarily open but with steep spending cuts of nearly 30% to many agencies.
-Asked if he had the votes, McCarthy quipped, “We’ll see.
+“Every member will have to go on record where they stand,” the Republican McCarthy said at the Capitol.
+Asked if he had the votes, McCarthy quipped, “We'll see.

 ” The federal government is heading straight into a shutdown after midnight Saturday that would leave 2 million military troops without pay, furlough federal works and disrupt government services and programs that Americans rely on from coast-to coast.
 Congress has been unable to fund the agencies or pass a temporary bill to keep offices open.